SkPipul/Unique-store/README.md

-# Getting Started with BiTx Photography
+# Getting Started with Unique Store

 This project was bootstrapped with [ UNIQUE Store ]( https://unique-store-723e3.web.app/ ).